 Many began discovering Bosse’s work and a number of his pieces were shown at the Exposition Internationale des Arts Décoratifs et Industriels Modernes in 1925.
-He then started designing for Augarten Porcelain Works as well as Goldscheider and Metzler and Ortloff.
-In 1931, to meet increasing demand (especially in America), Bosse opened up a bigger shop in Kufstein but by 1933 they started to feel the effects of the economic depression and by 1937, the end of Kufstein works finally came.
+He then started designing for Augarten Porcelain Works, as well as Goldscheider, and Metzler and Ortloff.
+In 1931, to meet increasing demand (especially in America), Bosse opened up a bigger shop in Kufstein, but by 1933 they started to feel the effects of the economic depression.
+By 1937, the end of the Kufstein works finally came.

-In 1938, now divorced, Bosse moved back to Vienna where he founds Bosse-Keramik and which again expands under the new name “Terra” to include glass, toys, textiles and a variety of craft items for the gift market.
-In the late 1940s Bosse began experimenting with brass by giving his ceramic figures a metal coating to protect them from breakage.
+In 1938, now divorced, Bosse moved back to Vienna where he founded Bosse-Keramik, which again expanded under the new name “Terra” to include glass, toys, textiles, and a variety of craft items for the gift market.
+In the late 1940s, Bosse began experimenting with brass by giving his ceramic figures a metal coating to protect them from breakage.
 As the 1950s came, Bosse found a great love for brass and began his “Black Golden” line.
 Soon, he devoted all of his efforts to brass.
 The figures became popular gifts given to politicians and royalty worldwide.

 Even though Bosse sees much success with his brass figures, it is still a difficult time for him economically.
 In 1953, partly fleeing from financial troubles, he moves to Iserlohn where he sets up a new shop and continues production.
 This year also sees Bosse collaborating with Karlsruhe State Majolika Works on a number pottery of animal figures.
 In 1958 he designed for Achatit Schirmer.